 For a complete description of coursework in these modules, please refer to the ACC Catalog.

-Students can earn their degree to become a radiologic technologist in as little as 25 months.
+Students can earn their radiography associate degree in as little as 25 months.

 Our admissions advisors and financial aid advisors are here to support you.
 They can help you figure out the radiography school cost and help you explore financial aid options.